CAREER TRANSACTIONS Devin McCourty

 - Had a key interception in the win over Houston (12/10) in the Patriots end zone in the first quarter that led to a Patriots touchdown.

-- Compiled a season-high tying nine tackles on defense and forced a fumble on special teams that was returned by the Patriots for a touchdown in the win at N.Y.
+- Compiled a season-high tying nine tackles on defense and forced a fumble on special teams that was returned by Julian Edelman for a touchdown in the win at N.Y.
 Jets (11/22).

-- Started his third straight game at safety due to injury and registered a season-high nine tackles, intercepted a Bills pass to seal the win on the final drive a forced a fumble on the Patriots goal line vs. Buffalo (11/11).
+- Started his third straight game at safety and registered a season-high nine tackles, intercepted a Bills pass to seal the win on the final drive a forced a fumble on the Patriots goal line vs. Buffalo (11/11).

 - Returned a first-quarter kickoff 104 yards for a touchdown, marking the second-longest kickoff return in Patriots history, a key play in the Patriots overtime win vs. N.Y.
 Jets (10/21).
 Forced to start at safety due to injuries in the secondary and made three tackles.